kris098e/5th_term/5th_term/formal_languages_data_processing/exam/exam notes.md

 ![[NFA_union.excalidraw]]

 b.
 `all about first seeing which states we can go to on an epsilon transition.
-Then we for this state look at each of the states that we can get to for` $\forall x \in Z$ `and draw the DFA transition`
+Then we for this state look at each of the states that we can get to for` $\forall x \in \sum\limits$ `and draw the DFA transition`
 Start of by calculating how many states you can reach from the start state with epsilon transisitions {1,2,3,6,10}
 Next we need to check what each of the states does on a {0,1, $\epsilon$}